streamlinedb/streamlinedb/Readme.md

 Interested in the future of high-performance, simplified data access?
 We'd love to have you on board!
 Feel free to open an issue to discuss ideas or submit a pull request.

 🚧 **Current Status: Under Development** 🚧
-StrimLineDB is currently in the active development phase.
+StreamLineDB is currently in the active development phase.
 The core concepts are being implemented, and the API is taking shape.

 🚀 **Core Philosophy**
-StrimLineDB is built on a few simple but powerful ideas to solve a specific problem: providing the fastest possible read access to static or semi-static data.
+StreamLineDB is built on a few simple but powerful ideas to solve a specific problem: providing the fastest possible read access to static or semi-static data.

 Envisioned to be the perfect data solution for:
 Mobile Apps needing powerful offline-first capabilities.